 Alexander Ugay: Topology of Image

-Photo and video artist Alexander Ugay is one of the most renowned contemporary artists from Central Asia.
+Photo and video artist, Alexander Ugay is one of the most renowned contemporary artists from Central Asia.
 In his works he deals with the issues of memory and nostalgia, exploring the interaction of history with the current reality and the future.
-Many of Ugay’s photo and video projects are aimed at studying the relationships between collective and personal memory, and collective and personal space, focusing on the concept of time and its flows.
+Many of Ugay’s photo and video projects are aimed at studying the relationships between collective and personal memory, and collective and personal space, focusing on the concept of time and its flow.
 Notable recent exhibitions include Festivities are Cancelled! at the Kyiv Biennale (2017), 6th Moscow Biennale (2015), Busan Biennale (2014), Promises of the Past, Centre Pompidou, Paris (2010), Younger Than Jesus, New Museum, New York (2009) and 9th Istanbul Biennale (2005).

 The show Topology of Image will be held at EXPO Villa, Villa Boutiques & Restaurants (Al-Farabi 140 A) from 1 March to 8 April 2018.